In the southern Spanish countryside you will find fields full of almond trees, but that's it.

 No other plants, just almond trees.

-Together with journalist Katja Keuchenius katjakeuchenius.nl I visited two young farmers with a who are implementing a different way of farming.
+Together with journalist Katja Keuchenius katjakeuchenius.nl I visited two young farmers who are implementing a different way of farming.
+Regenerative agriculture.

 Yanniek and Alfonso run an eco-school and hectares of almonds fields in La Junquera.

 Together with the foundation Commonland, a Dutch organization that is working worldwide on a more ecological approach to land and soil, they are developing a more diverse agriculture project.